pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 ### How do we add new sites to a Professional Workspace?

+1. [Go to the workspace](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces) you wish to add sites to.

-Refer to [Sites](/guides/account-mgmt/workspace-sites-teams/) for more information.
+1. Click **Migrate Existing Site** or **Create New Site**.
+Refer to [Adding a Site to Pantheon](/add-site) for more details.

 ### Why do login attempts fail for all users across my workspace simultaneously?

 Any large agency that has multiple developers who login frequently via username/password will trigger failed logins for everyone else who works on the site.
-This occurs despite everyone using the right password and even when one user logs in and out successfully 3 times.
+This occurs despite everyone using the right password and even when one user logs in and out successfully three times.

 As a workaround, we recommend following development best practice workflows by [authenticating via SSH key for passwordsless access](/ssh-keys).

-### Why can't I access Multidev on my site when the Supporting Organization can use it?
+### Why can't I access Multidev on my site when the Supporting Workspace can use it?

-Only workspace team members and administrators of a Supporting Organization with Multidev can use this feature.
+Only workspace team members and administrators of a Supporting Workspace with Multidev can use this feature.
 Site team members who are associated with the site but not the professional workspace can access Multidev environments via the unique URL, will not be able to commit code to them.

 ### Why can't my Agency workspace own a site?

 Enterprise, Reseller, OEM, and EDU+ workspaces own sites.
 Registered Agencies, Pantheon Partners, Premier Pantheon Partners, Strategic Pantheon Partners, and EDU workspaces support sites.
 This is because an agency's role is to develop, service, and maintain a site on behalf of its owner.
-Read more about owning and supporting sites in [Workspaces, Sites, and Teams](/guides/account-mgmt/workspace-sites-teams).

-### Can I add my own Agency as a Supporting Organization to a client's site?
+### Can I add my own Agency as a Supporting Workspace to a client's site?

-No. Only the owner of the site can add an agency as a Supporting Organization.
+No. Only the owner of the site can add an agency as a Supporting Workspace.
 This action grants all members of the workspace access to the site.
-You should ask site owners to add your agency as a Supporting Organization if you are providing services to the site.
+You should ask site owners to add your agency as a Supporting Workspace if you are providing services to the site.

-### What privileges and roles are granted when adding a Supporting Organization?
+### What privileges and roles are granted when adding a Supporting Workspace?

-All members of the Supporting Organization receive the role assigned on the site, regardless of their role in the Supporting Organization.
+All members of the Supporting Workspace receive the role assigned on the site, regardless of their role in the Supporting Workspace.

-### Can the site owner override privileges and access for team members of a Supporting Organization?
+### Can the site owner override privileges and access for team members of a Supporting Workspace?

 Yes, but only for sites owned by Enterprise or EDU+ workspaces.
 Roles designated on the Site Team modal will override any roles assigned within the workspace.